crashdean/VBA_Challenge/README.md

       tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value

   Two If statements were used to find the start and end of each tickerIndex.
-The first If found the start of the ticker in in the spreadsheet and the second If found the end.
+The first If found the start of the ticker in the spreadsheet and the second If found the end.
 Once the end of the tickers was found, the tickerIndex was added to move to the next ticker.